 Doesn’t this look amazing?

 Chicken Pot Pie, heck yeah!
-Skye wants you all to know I cooked the filling for her before I left for Cali, and that she merely assembled this dish.
+Hip2bDaughter2 wants you all to know I cooked the filling for her before I left for Cali, and that she merely assembled this dish.
 Which is good enough for me.
 When I was in high school, I’d never even fried an egg on my own, let alone assemble a pie!

-Raine too has recently been inspired to pick up the spatula.
+Hip2bDaughter1 too has recently been inspired to pick up the spatula.
 This was the Dijon Chicken she served us last weekend.
 She says she can’t take all the credit because I created this recipe and she was merely putting it all together.
 Still, I didn’t lift a finger.
 She did it all.

-Raine’s first attempt at Red Potato Salad was inspired by the gorgeous red Australian potatoes we came across at the grocery store.
+Hip2bDaughter1’s first attempt at Red Potato Salad was inspired by the gorgeous red Australian potatoes we came across at the grocery store.
 Best potato salad ever, what can I say?
 So it’s goodbye, russet (for now), hello, red.

 And her latest rendition of a new (to us) chicken recipe served over pasta.